 METROPOLITAN MUSEUM OF ART.
 NYC.

 An ode to pine pollen and a love letter to existence.

 I'm currently translating poems by the Persian poet Rumi.
 I'm focusing on ghazals from his book Divan-i-Shams, and working from the original text.
-It's an incredible and awe-inspiring process to dive into these poems, to recite his words in Persian, discuss the meanings with my mother and other Persian scholars, to carry the poems, eat them, let them work through me, medicinal and transformative as they are, and then transmit them into English.
+It's awe-inspiring to dive into these poems, carry them, eat them, let them work through me, medicinal and transformative as they are, and then transmit them into English.
 This is the first from the series, a liberating take on mortality.

 The American Dream on steroids.